Take Action

 Make Canada Accountable

-Canada’s financial, political and diplomatic support should not to corporations involved with human rights and environmental abuse.
+Canada’s financial, political and diplomatic support should not go to corporations involved with human rights and environmental abuse.